Best Long Lasting Dog Chews to Keep Your Dog Busy

 Collagen can’t repair damage to their joints, but it can be used preventatively.
 Feeding a collagen-rich chew at least once a week can help to support their hips and joints as they age and grow.

-Managing your pet’s weight can mean limiting calories to match their activity level and metabolism.
-When trying to care for an overweight dog, the first thing that usually gets cut from their routine is treats.
-Some natural chews are high in fat and calories, which can further contribute to weight problems.
+Managing your pet’s weight can mean limiting calories to match their activity level and metabolism, and when trying to care for an overweight dog, the first thing that usually gets cut from their routine is treats.

 Cutting out treats and chews can help your pet reach its weight goals, but it will also miss out on the many health benefits of feeding natural chews.
 Fortunately, some great options allow your dog to have their chew and eat it too!